ivanadj3/Drink-Store-API/README.md

-# Drink Store - Mulesoft Application
+# Drink Store - MuleSoft Application

 This is a MuleSoft application built in Anypoint Studio for a drink store that has adopted a **service-based architecture** approach.